4 Common Credit Card Transactions That Impact Your Credit Score

 - Soft inquiries occur when someone accesses your credit report—but not because you are applying for new credit.
 For example, employers or landlords might submit soft inquiries as part of their background checks.
 Soft inquiries are not reflected in your credit score and are only visible to you.

 Note: Some lenders use a soft inquiry in order to show an applicant their initial offers.
 At Upgrade, when you check your rate for a personal loan we perform a soft inquiry on your credit report, which does not impact your credit score.
-If you accept a loan offer and submit your application for review, we will perform a hard inquiry, which may impact your credit score.
-A new borrower may see a small drop in their credit score when they apply for a new loan, but the score typically climbs back up with time and on-time payments.
+If you receive a loan through Upgrade, we will perform a hard inquiry, which may impact your credit score.
+A new borrower may see a small drop in their credit score when they receive a new loan, but the score typically climbs back up with time and on-time payments.

 Hard inquiries can lower your credit score.
 Each time you take on more debt, the risk that you won’t be able to make all your payments increases.
 As such, your credit score will generally decrease when a hard inquiry is submitted because it indicates you are applying for new credit.